fredvs/pcaudiolib_pas/README.md

 of audio.h from the pcaudiolib project. https://github.com/rhdunn/pcaudiolib

-Included sine-wave demo with binary of pcaudiolib.so.0 for Linux 64 bit.
+Included sine-wave demo with binary of pcaudiolib for Linux 32/64, Windows 32/64 and ARM Rpi.

 Fred van Stappen
 fiens@hotmail.com